Monday, 16 June 2025

 A walk this evening produced some well showing Spotted Flycatchers, a few Turtle Doves, plenty of Serin, Sardinian Warbler, and a distant bird which I am pretty certain was Eleanor's Falcon, but I haven't made my mind up yet- it had relatively long, slim wings, and seemed too large, and wrong wing shape for Kestrel, and too slim for a stocky Peregrine.

 And with that, the third day comes to a close.
-Another day, another great birding experience, with plenty of rare British birds- that are delightfully common here- and a probable pofer on the for of Eleanor's Falcon, just need to make my mind up on whether I have enough to count it or not!
+Another day, another great birding experience, with plenty of rare British birds- that are delightfully common here- and a probable lifer on the front of Eleanor's Falcon, just need to make my mind up on whether I have enough to count it or not!

 No comments: